The search for the best Malay food in Singapore is over! Here are all the top places you should visit to satisfy your cravings.

 Address: Rumah Makan Minang, multiple locations including Kandahar Street and Tampines

-6. Pu3 Restaurant
+8. Pu3 Restaurant

 Covid-19 is a thing of the past (and it better stay there!) and everyone’s dining out in big groups.
-If you plan to do the same, may I interest you in nasi ambeng?
+If you plan to do the same, may I interest you in nasi ambeng in Singapore?
 This popular Javanese dish features fragrant rice and various sides like chicken curry, rendang, sambal goreng, begedil, and serunding (spiced grated coconut), and is best eaten communal style.
 One top spot is Pu3, where you can opt for the basic set or splurge on the royal set loaded with prawns, sambal ikan bilis and dried fish.
-Tip: eat with your hands!
+Tip: Eat with your hands!
 It adds that extra flavour.
 Just remember to wash them first.

 Must-try items: Nasi ambeng royal; nasi rawon; nasi sambal goreng